 You can actually find coconut coir as a stand-alone option or in many garden soil mixes, combined with the other solutions we mentioned, such as peat, perlite, or vermiculite.

 Since it is a byproduct of existing coconut harvesting, and was originally considered waste, it is a very eco-friendly alternative to peat.
 It absorbs water and can also help lighten the density of the soil, promoting drainage.

-It has become a favorite among hydroponic growers and worm farmers in the past few years, and is sold to gardeners everywhere on sites like Amazon.com.
+It has become a favorite among hydroponic growers and worm farmers in the past few years, and is available from local stores and online.

-You can find coconut coir from FibreDust through Amazon.
+You can find coconut coir from FibreDust available via Amazon.

 Should You Ever Use Peat?

 Very few of the resources that we use in gardening are truly renewable.
 Mulching and compost, via wasted plant materials and our garbage, are probably among the most sustainable options out there.